Discrete Inclusions of C*-algebras

 \section{Characterization of C*-discrete inclusions}

 In this section we will prove the main theorem of this manuscript which abstractly characterizes those irreducible inclusions of C*-algebras that arise as crossed products by an outer action of a UTC over a unital C*-algebra with trivial center.
 The theorem constitutes a C*-analogue of \cite[Theorem 5.35]{MR3948170}, where the authors characterize discrete subfactors in terms of $\cC$-graded W*-algebra objects.
 Our theorem and its proof concretely illustrate the feasibility and usefulness of adapting techniques from subfactors into the study of C*-algebras.
-For example, in Section \ref{sec:Applications} using this result we will introduce later on a notion of a \emph{standard invariant} for a large class of inclusions of C*-algebras, we will establish a \emph{Galois correspondence} for C*-discrete intermediate subalgebras.
+For example, in Section \ref{sec:EgsApplications} using this result we will introduce later on a notion of a \emph{standard invariant} for irreducible C*-discrete inclusions.

 \begin{defn} Given a unital C*-algebra $A$ with trivial center, we define the category $\CDisc,$ whose objects are precisely unital irreducible C*-discrete inclusions $A\overset{E}{\subset} B,$ whose morphism spaces are defined as